49ers top Saints 13-0, first to blank New Orleans since 2001

 FLAG DAY

 During one third-quarter drive for the 49ers, officials called penalties on four straight plays.
-An interception by Garoppolo was negated by an illegal contact penalty on Chris Harris Jr. to start the barrage of flags.
+An interception by Garoppolo was negated by an illegal contact penalty on Chris Harris Jr. to start the barrage of flags and deny the Saints a chance at first-and-goal from the 8.

+“I don’t agree with the call,” Allen said.
+“It was a big play in the game.
+A huge play in the game.
+A total momentum-changing call in the game.”

 San Francisco center Jake Brendel was then called for holding on the next play, followed by a roughing the passer on Malcolm Roach and an illegal shift on Kyle Juszczyk.